Peer Community In

 DO SCIENTIFIC JOURNALS ACCEPT THE SUBMISSION OF PREPRINTS ALREADY REVIEWED AND RECOMMENDED BY A PCI?

-First, almost all journals accept articles deposited as preprints in open archives or preprint servers for submission.
+First, almost all journals accept submissions of articles that were first deposited as preprints in open archives or preprint servers.

 Second, a preprint reviewed and recommended by PCI has a guaranteed level of quality.
 It is not a published article.
 There is, therefore, no reason for a journal to refuse the submission of PCI recommended preprint; quite the opposite.

-Third, our list of recommenders includes numerous associate editors, editors and editors-in-chief of major journals.
+Third, our list of recommenders includes numerous associate editors, editors and editors-in-chief of renowned journals in their fields.

-Fourth, several journals have chosen to be PCI-friendly.
+Fourth, more than 100 journals have chosen to be PCI-friendly.

 Fifth, since the creation of PCI, many recommended articles have been published in journals (see example).